SAP/olingo-jpa-processor-v4/README.md

 ## Requirements

+As of now, the JPA Processor has two major versions 1.1.x and 2.x.x.

+### 1.1.x

 The JPA Processor requires, minimum Java version [1.8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 The current version comes with [Olingo 4.9.0](https://github.com/apache/olingo-odata4).
-If you want to be updated about Olingo changes subscribe to Olingo's [user mailing list](user-subscribe@olingo.apache.org).

 Even so no JPA implementation is preferred, as long as it supports [JSR-338 Java Persistence 2.2](https://jcp.org/en/jsr/detail?id=338), it has to be stated that all test have been performed with [Eclipselink 2.7.9](http://www.eclipse.org/eclipselink/).
 If you have any problem e.g. with [Hibernate](http://hibernate.org) or [OpenJPA](https://openjpa.apache.org/), create an [issue](https://github.com/SAP/olingo-jpa-processor-v4/issues), but there is no guaranty that it can be solved, as e.g. Hibernate implements some JPA interfaces "differently" than EclipseLink.

+There is no father development for this major version.

+### 2.x.x

+The current version is based on [Jakarta 10](https://projects.eclipse.org/releases/jakarta-10), so [JPA 3.1.0](https://projects.eclipse.org/projects/ee4j.jpa/releases/3.1) or [Jakarta Persistence Specification](https://github.com/jakartaee/persistence), receptively and [Jakarta Servlet 6.0](https://projects.eclipse.org/projects/ee4j.servlet/releases/6.0).
+Test are performed using [Eclipselink 4.0.2](https://projects.eclipse.org/projects/ee4j.eclipselink/releases/4.0.2), but there is no real dependency to a JPA implementation.
+This versions require Java [17](https://sap.github.io/SapMachine/#download).

+The current version comes with [Olingo 4.9.0](https://github.com/apache/olingo-odata4), which does not support Jakarta.
+Till Olingo supports Jakarta, requests get mapped by the JPA Processor.

 ## Download and Installation